shohne/CarND-Kidnapped-Vehicle-Project/README.md

 |y   |0.112|
 |yaw |0.004|

-An the simulator could execute the test in less than 60 seconds.
+The simulator could execute the test in less than 60 seconds.

 Implementation Details
 ---